MoralCode/ClassClock/README.md

 ### Environment Variables

-SENTRY_DSN - if you want to use sentry for monititoring errors, provide your DSN value from the sentry app so ClassClock knows where to send error information
+REACT_APP_SENTRY_DSN - if you want to use sentry for monititoring errors, provide your DSN value from the sentry app so ClassClock knows where to send error information